mtrevisan/HunLinter/README.md

 ==========

 ## Motivation
-I created this project in order to help me construct my hunspell language files.
+I created this project in order to help me construct my hunspell language files (particularly the Venetan language, you can find some tools [here](http://parnodexmentegar.orgfree.com/)).
 I mean `.aff` and `.dic` files, along with spellchecking and thesaurus.